 (SJ, @Pit) Brodeur has started twice for the Devils thus far but is already having health issues.
 His arm was hit by a puck and it may cost him a game.
 Keep an eye on his progress when setting your lines.
 Also keep in mind that although the Devils have a short week, their games are back-to-back which means Johan Hedberg is likely to make an appearance no matter what.

 New York Islanders

-(@TB, @Fla) Rick DiPietro, not surprisingly, is out with a concussion after getting hit in the maskwith a puck.
+(@TB, @Fla) Rick DiPietro, not surprisingly, is out with a concussion after getting hit in the maskwith a puck, he should have used one of the best airsoft mask for glasses available.
 Evgeni Nabokov will likely serve as backup to Al Montoya, although it’s your best bet to check back on game days to see who the Islanders decide to play.
 Montoya has been good for the Islanders thus farand with this team, it’s best for them to play the hot hand while they’ve got it, so they may do just that.

 New York Rangers